emacsmirror/metronome/README.md

 ## A note on accuracy

-The time intervals are good enough for general practising, but perfect timing is difficult on a multitasking system, so expect some limping when the system is loaded.
+The time intervals are good enough for causal practicing, but perfect timing is difficult on a multitasking system, so expect some limping when the system is loaded.
 A better (but more advanced) option is to use the JACK sound server daemon (see `jack_metro`), or the